AllenCellModeling/CVAE_testbed/README.rst

    :scale: 100 %
    :align: center

 This plot can be viewed in outputs/baseline_results_swissroll.
-We observe that on providing 0 conditions (blue), the model uses only 2 dimensions in the latent space, indicating
+We observe that given 0 conditions (blue), the model uses only 2 dimensions in the latent space, indicating that